 Medical Records, Notes and Reports

-An injured employee is entitled to a copy of all of the medical records, notes and reports created by any doctor or therapist that examines the employee during the course of a workers compensation claim.
+An injured employee is entitled to a copy of all of the medical records, notes, and reports created by any doctor or therapist that examines the employee during a workers compensation claim.

 However, Louisiana law also provides that a health care provider who has at any time treated the employee related to the workers compensation claim shall release any requested related medical information and records to:

 - The employer;

 - The employer's workers compensation insurance company;

 - Another health care provider examining the employee; and

 - Any vocational rehabilitation counselor assigned to the employee's claim.